-The Fresno police Department consists of 910 employees.
-Currently there are 698 sworn and 212 non-sworn personnel, not including approximately 61 volunteers.
-The members of the Fresno Police Department are a team of dedicated public servants who care about the community they serve and strive to serve with honesty, compassion and respect.
+The Fresno Police Department consists of 983 employees.
+Currently there are 731 sworn and 252 non-sworn personnel.
+The members of the Fresno Police Department are a team of dedicated public servants, who care about the community they serve and strive to serve with honesty, compassion and respect.
 Their overall mission is to enhance safety, service and trust within our community.
-The Fresno Police Department is a model law enforcement agency and has received national accreditation through the Commission of Accreditation for Law Enforcement Agencies (CALEA).
+The Fresno Police Department is a model law enforcement agency and has received national accreditation through the Commission of Accreditation of Law Enforcement Agencies (CALEA).
 Accreditation by this organization is a highly prized recognition of law enforcement excellence.
-The Fresno Police Department is the largest municipal law enforcement agency in California to receive accreditation status.
+The Fresno Police Department is one of the largest municipal law enforcement agencies in California to receive accreditation status.
 The Fresno Police Department is organized into four divisions: Patrol Division, Investigative Services Division, Support Division and the Professional Standards Division.

 Fresno County encompasses 6,017 square miles and by geographic size, it is the sixth largest county in California.
 The County's largest urban area, located in the center of the county is the City of Fresno.
-Fresno is the fifth largest city in the State of California, spanning 112.3 square miles with a population of over 509,000 people.
+Fresno is the fifth largest city in the State of California, spanning 112.3 square miles with a population of over 520,000 people.
 Adding to the general population is a significant amount of undocumented workers.
-The racial demographic of the city is 30% Caucasian, 8.3% African American, 12.6% Asian, 46.9% Hispanic and 2.0% other.
-Unemployment rates in parts of the Valley are close to 12%.
-High unemployment rates have affected the economic stability of Fresno and surrounding areas.
-Consequently, poor economic conditions perpetuate criminal activity, including alcohol-related ones.
+The racial demographic of the city is 30% Caucasian, 8.3% African American, 12.6% Asian, 46.9% Hispanic and 2.2% other.
+Unemployment rates in parts of the Valley are over 11.5%.
+High unemployment rates have affected the economic stability of Fresno and the surrounding areas.
+Consequently, poor economic conditions perpetuate criminal activity, including alcohol-related criminal activity.

-There are 1,054 alcohol licensed premises within the City of Fresno (517 on-sale and 537 off-sale).
-The Fresno Police Department acknowledges and stresses the significance of issues related to alcoholic beverage education, enforcement and abuse prevention.
+There are 1,060 alcohol licensed premises within the City of Fresno (529 on-sale and 531 off-sale).
+The Fresno Police Department acknowledges and stresses the significance of issues related to alcohol beverage education, enforcement and abuse prevention.